Can You Cover a Popped Pimple With Makeup? A Dermatologist Weighs In

-Despite our best judgment, we’ve all popped a pimple right before heading out the door.
-For some, the next step is to cover up any irritation at the attack site with makeup, but is this leaving the skin worse off?
-We tapped board certified dermatologist, and Skincare.com consultant, Dr. Dendy Engelman for the answer.
-Can you wear makeup over a popped pimple?
-Keep reading to find out!
+Despite our best judgment, we’ve all popped a pimple when we know we shouldn’t have.
+If you’re heading out the door, the next step is often to try to cover up any irritation with makeup, but is this leaving the skin worse off?
+We tapped board-certified dermatologist and Skincare.com consultant Dr. Dendy Engelman for the answer.
+Ahead, find out if you can wear makeup over a popped pimple.

-First things first: popping pimples is never an ideal solution to kicking blemishes to the curb.
-Blemishes should heal on their own to reduce the risk of infection and/or permanent scarring.
-But if the damage is done, there’s no turning back.
-Here’s what to do after popping a pimple, according to Dr. Engelman.
+First things first: Know that popping pimples is never an ideal solution to getting rid of blemishes.
+Pimples should heal on their own to reduce the risk of infection and permanent scarring.
+Once the damage is done, however, there’s no turning back, so here’s what to do.

 Reach for a Spot Treatment First

-Good news!
-According to Dr. Engelman, you can put makeup on a freshly-popped pimple — after taking a few precautionary measures first, that is.
-She advises to first cover the area with a spot treatment — like La Roche-Posay's Effaclar Duo— to help protect your open pimple from cosmetics.
-For added protection, apply moisturizer to help create a layer of defense between your skin and your makeup.
+The good news, according to Dr. Engelman, is that you can put makeup on a freshly-popped pimple — after taking a few precautionary measures first, that is.
+She advises to first cover the area with a spot treatment — like La Roche-Posay's Effaclar Duo or the AcneFree Terminator 10 — to help protect your open pimple from cosmetics.
+For added protection, apply moisturizer to create a layer of defense between your skin and your makeup.
 Look for a hydrating formula with acne-fighting ingredients like salicylic acid or benzoyl peroxide to help keep future breakouts under control.
 By applying a layer of spot treatment and moisturizer before concealer, you can help reduce irritation and discomfort.

 Now that your popped pimple is protected with a layer of spot treatment, it’s time to move on to concealer.
-Dr. Dendy Engelman suggests using a concealer that comes in a squeezable tube or dropper rather than one in a pot to help keep unwanted bacteria at bay.
-Plus, since our fingers make a great home for germs, she recommends applying your concealer of choice with a brush or the applicator it’s packaged with.
-When applying concealer, Dr. Engelman suggests using a dabbing motion to add thin layers of product to the blemish.
-Be as gentle as possible.
+Dr. Dendy Engelman suggests using a concealer that comes in a squeezable tube or dropper rather than one in a pot or stick to help keep unwanted bacteria at bay.
+Because our fingers make a great home for germs, she recommends applying your concealer of choice with a brush or the applicator it’s packaged with.
+When applying concealer, Dr. Engelman suggests using a dabbing motion to add thin layers of product to the blemish and being as gentle as possible.

-After spot-treating and concealing your blemish, the best thing you can do is to let it be.
+After spot-treating and concealing your blemish, the best thing you can do is to leave it alone.
 Keeping your hands off your face can aid the healing process and reduce the likelihood of long-term scarring.

 Cleansing the skin is crucial to maintaining a clear complexion.
-Be sure to wash your face and blemishes thoroughly morning and night, especially if you’ve applied concealer earlier in the day.
-Before heading to bed, follow up with another layer of spot treatment (as tolerated) to help your pimple heal while you catch some Zzz’s, and, as always, be sure to keep your skin adequately moisturized.
+Be sure to wash your face thoroughly morning and night, especially if you’ve applied concealer earlier in the day.
+Before heading to bed, follow up with another layer of spot treatment as tolerated to help your pimple heal while you sleep and as always, be sure to keep your skin moisturized.
 Some spot treatments can be drying, so keep an eye on the skin surrounding your breakout.
-If it appears dry or begins to flake, give your spot treatment a few-day break, and layer on a non-comedogenic hydrating cream.
+If it appears dry or begins to flake, give your spot treatment a short break and layer on a non-comedogenic hydrating cream.